neuefische/web-exercises/sessions/js-array-methods/animal-objects_solution/README.md

-# Array Methods: An Array with Objects
+# JS Array Methods: An Array with Objects

 This challenge offers some more exercises to recap some advanced array methods.
 Let's dive in!